mikoweb/php-cli-executor/README.md

 ## Custom Writer Serializer

 By default, it is used JsonSerializer.
-You can create your own parser e.g. XmlSerializer:
+You can create your own serializer e.g. XmlSerializer:

 ```php
 class XmlSerializer implements SerializerInterface